mwrnd/notes/XDMA_Communication/README.md

 ![M_AXI_LITE Addresses](img/Address_Editor_M_AXI_LITE.png)

-The XDMA Block is [set up with a PCIe to AXI Translation offset](#add-xdma-block) of `0x40000000` which must be subtracted from the intended AXI address.
-This is useful for soft-core processors as it allows the 1Megabyte *Size* of the AXI-Lite BAR (Base Address Register) to overlap all attached [peripheral blocks](https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O).
+The XDMA Block in the example is [set up with a PCIe to AXI Translation offset](#add-xdma-block) of `0x40000000` which must be subtracted from the intended AXI address.
+It is safest to leave it at `0` in your designs but useful to be aware of if you are working with other's projects.

 ![M_AXI_LITE BAR Setup](img/XDMA_Block_Properties_AXILite_BAR_Setup.png)